Amsterdam International Law Clinic

 - You are a Master's student in International and European Law at the University of Amsterdam;

-- You are available at least 12 hours per week for one academic semester;
+- You are available at least 12 hours per week for three blocks.

-- You have a strong work ethic, a lot of enthusiasm and a genuine interest in international law.
+- You have a strong work ethic, excellent communication and English-writing skills, and a genuine interest in international law.

 More information about the Clinic

 During the time you participate in the Clinic, you will attend the compulsory Clinic Course.
-This course deals with various aspects of the legal profession and the rendering of legal services.
-Professionals from the field, both academics and attorneys, will address various topics as (amongst others): the writing of legal opinions, legal research, and the client-attorney relationship.
+This course, which meets two or three times per semester, deals with various aspects of the legal profession and the provision of legal services.
+Professionals from the field, both academics and attorneys, will address various topics such as the writing of legal opinions, legal research, and the client-attorney relationship.